kermitt2/grobid_client_python/Readme.md

 optional arguments:
-  -h, --help            show this help message and exit --input INPUT         path to the directory containing PDF to process --output OUTPUT       path to the directory where to put the results (optional) --config CONFIG       path to the config file, default is ./config.json --n N                 concurrency for service usage
+  -h, --help            show this help message and exit --input INPUT         path to the directory containing PDF or text to process --output OUTPUT       path to the directory where to put the results (optional) --config CONFIG       path to the config file, default is ./config.json --n N                 concurrency for service usage